tosdr/tosback-versions/Clockify/Terms of Service.md

 When we say "**Content**" we mean all Clockify's features and technical resources available to Users, including but not limited to information, data, text, photographs, videos, audio clips, software, scripts, graphics and interactive features generated, provided, or otherwise made accessible on or through Clockify.

 When we say "**End User**" we mean User who uses Server Clockify based on the license lawfully obtained by Client (Server Clockify).
+End Users have to access Server Clockify via email that contains the Client's domain used for the license under with the Agreement.

 When we say "**Enterprise**" we mean a User of Cloud Clockify which is a legal entity.